 Overview

-In 2022, the final energy consumption in Montenegro was 0.76 Mtoe, approximatively 18% higher than in 2014 (0.64 Mtoe).
-Residential sector recorded 6% decrease in total energy consumption since 2014, reaching a share of 33% of total final energy consumption in 2022 (-10 percentage points).
-Over the same period, transport increased its consumption by 83% with a share reaching 40% (+14 pp) while industry sector decreased its consumption by 33% with a share of 12% in 2022 (-9 pp).
-In the same period, Services and non-specified increased their consumption by 55%, reaching 14.6% of the total final energy consumption in Montenegro in 2022 (+3 pp).
-Agriculture only consumes 1% of total final consumption.
+In 2023, the final energy consumption in Montenegro was 0.78 Mtoe, approximatively 20% higher than in 2014 (0.64 Mtoe).
+Residential sector recorded 2% decrease in total energy consumption since 2014, reaching a share of 34% of total final energy consumption in 2023 (-7 percentage points).
+Transport increased consumption by 85% with a share reaching 39% (+14 pp).
+Industry sector decreased its consumption by 36% with a share of 11% in 2023 (-10 pp).
+Services and non-specified increased their consumption by 60%, reaching 15% of the total final energy consumption in Montenegro in 2023 (+3.7 pp).
+Agriculture consumes only 1% of total final consumption, which shows no significant change (-0,4 pp).

 Figure 1: Final energy consumption by sector (with climatic corrections)